atom/snippets/README.md

     'body': 'console.log(${1:"crash"});$2'
 ```

-The outermost keys are the selectors where this snippets should be active.
+The outermost keys are the selectors where this snippets should be active (details below).

 The next level of keys are the snippet names.